NDAA continues to monitor government recommendations, the CDC and other medical advisors during the COVID-19 pandemic.

 Please contact our Enrollment Office to ask your questions, get information, or chat with us about what you’re looking for in a school.
 We look forward to meeting you soon!

 * Request information or schedule a campus visit here

 * Take a virtual tour of our campus

 Local Student Enrollment for 2021-2022

-To register for the spring semester, contact the Enrollment Office.
+To register for the fall semester, contact the Enrollment Office.
 Download the Enrollment Checklist for the step-by-step guide.

 NEW Students: Click here to access the Local Student Application (New Students only).
 Early enrollment for the 2021-2022 school year has started.
 Don’t delay – several grades have a Wait List!

 CURRENT Local Students: Login to ParentsWeb and click “Apply/Enroll” in the left navigation bar to begin re-enrollment for fall.

 Home School Student opportunities: Home school students are invited to join NDAA athletics, extracurricular or attend classes on campus on a case-by-case basis (as permitted within CDC guidelines).
 Contact the Enrollment Office for more information.
 Click here to begin the Application.

 Applications for International Students (I-20 visa) are now being accepted for January 2022.
 Click here to begin/apply.